Very high-energy collective states of partons in fractional quantum Hall liquids: Effective field theory

 where $V_{\rm int}$ describes the residual interaction between the partons allowing them to form the aforementioned mean-field states.

-We would like to analyze this mean-field using an effective theory that respects the LLL projection.
-To do that we dualize the fermionic parton and map the parton Jain state of $\ \Psi_p$ to an IQH state of the \emph{dual Dirac parton} $\Psi_d$ at filling $\nu {=} n+1/2$.
+We analyze this mean-field using an effective theory that respects the LLL projection.
+To do that, we dualize the fermionic parton and map the parton Jain state of $\ \Psi_p$ to an integer quantum Hall (IQH) state of the \emph{dual Dirac parton} $\Psi_d$ at filling $\nu {=} n{+}1/2$.

 The effective Lagrangian for $\nu {=}n/(2pn+1)$ is